Single Source of Truth

 Compared to the BW Learning Journeys this is a very short trip.
 The SAP training HDW410 SAP SQL Data Warehousing only takes three days.
 Plus we get to do some sightseeing as the course wraps in products like SAP Data Hub and SAP Analytics Cloud, anticipating the next data warehouse generation to come.

 For a cloud-based data warehousing, we can turn to SAP Data Warehouse Cloud.
-It is one of the SAP HANA Cloud Services technologies together with SAP Analytics Cloud (launched 2015) and SAP HANA Cloud (in development).
+It is one of the building blocks for the business technology platform in the data value formula together with SAP Analytics Cloud (launched 2015) and SAP HANA Cloud (launched 2020).

 For how the three approaches, SAP SQL Data Warehousing, SAP BW/4HANA, and SAP Data Warehouse Cloud relate, see